A Survey on Multimodal Disinformation Detection: Multimodal Factuality Prediction

 \subsection{Video}

-In addition to textual, imagery, and speech content, the information in video plays a significant role in capturing cues of deceptive behavior.
-Such cues in videos (e.g., facial expression, gestures) have been investigated in several studies \cite{Perez-Rosas:2015:DDU:2818346.2820758,krishnamurthy2018deep,soldner2019box} for deception detection. \cite{Perez-Rosas:2015:DDU:2818346.2820758} developed a real-life courtroom trial dataset, which includes 61 deceptive and 60 truthful videos.
-They explored the use of $n$-gram features from transcripts and non-verbal features (i.e., facial expressions, eyebrows, eyes, mouth openness, mouth lips, and head movements, hand gestures) to develop models to discriminate between liars and truth-tellers. \cite{krishnamurthy2018deep} used textual, audio, and visual features for deception detection.
-They used a 3D CNN to extract visual features from each frame, spatiotemporal features, and facial expressions such as smile, fear, or stress.
-The textual features consisted of word-embeddings, the audio features used the Interspeech 2013 ComParE feature set, and the micro-expressions were frowning, smiling, eyebrows raising, etc. \cite{soldner2019box} developed a multimodal deception dataset using TV shows and experimented with textual (i.e., $n$-grams, part-of-speech, psycholinguistic, and word embeddings features), visual (i.e., facial expressions), and dialog features.
+In addition to textual, imagery, and speech content, the information in video plays an important role in capturing cues of deceptive behavior.
+Such cues in videos (e.g., facial expression, gestures) have been investigated in several studies for deception detection. \citet{Perez-Rosas:2015:DDU:2818346.2820758} developed a real-life courtroom trial dataset, which includes 61 deceptive and 60 truthful videos.
+They explored the use of $n$-gram features from transcripts and non-verbal features (i.e., facial expressions, eyebrows, eyes, mouth openness, mouth lips, and head movements, hand gestures) to classify liars and truth-tellers. \citet{krishnamurthy2018deep} explored textual, speech, and visual features for deception detection.
+They used a 3D CNN to extract visual features from each frame, spatio-temporal features, and facial expressions such as smile, fear, or stress. \citet{soldner2019box} developed a multimodal deception dataset using TV shows and experimented with textual, visual and dialog features.

-Relevant evaluation campaigns include the MediaEval Benchmark \cite{boididou2016verifying}, where the focus of the tasks was automatic detection of manipulated and misleading social media content.